Jason Heyward Player Props: Dodgers vs. Orioles

 Jason Heyward At The Plate

-- He has scored in 27 games this year, with multiple runs nine times.
+- He has scored a run in 28 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.